-Historical NIWA macrophyte data held in FBIS provides the most reliable data for generating historical LakeSPI scores.
-Key information on vegetation composition was obtained from FBIS and additional information on the nature of vegetation cover, proportion of native to invasive vegetation and the depth boundary for 10% cover was estimated from examination of the original survey sheets (NIWA unpublished data).
+Historical NIWA macrophyte survey data provides the most reliable data for generating historical LakeSPI scores.
+Key information on vegetation composition, the nature of vegetation cover, proportion of native to invasive vegetation and the depth boundary for 10% cover was estimated from examination of the original survey sheets (NIWA unpublished data).